 - In horizontal silos the surface of silage being packed by a tractor is soft and unstable.
 The silage next to a bunker wall and the sides of silage stacks are particularly prone to giving way under a tractor's weight.
 Steep slopes, or digging the drive wheels into silage, can lead to backward overturn.
 The packing tractor should have a rollover protection cab, and the operator should wear a seatbelt.

 - When nitrates are degraded in the ensiling process, nitrogen oxides are formed as products of microbial metabolism.
-The NO2 which results when nitrogen monoxide contacts air is often called "silo gas" and is highly toxic to man and animals when present in concentrations greater than 10 to 25 ppm.
+The NO2 which results when nitrogen monoxide contacts air is often called "silo gas" and is highly toxic to humans and animals when present in concentrations greater than 10 to 25 ppm.
 Always assume that both CO2 (carbon dioxide), which can asphyxiate a human, and NO2 (nitrogen dioxide), which is poisonous, are present in a tower silo.
 Pulmonary edema occurs when the gas combines with water in the lining of the respiratory tract, causing pneumonia-like symptoms and death.
 Even if exposure is not fatal, respiratory tract damage can occur.
 Relapses are common after apparent recovery.

 Since NO2 is heavier than air, the brown gas is sometimes clearly visible inside silos or around silo openings.
 Most of the NO2 is evolved from the silage in the first week of fermentation, with production peaking at two to three days after ensiling.
 Production of NO2 essentially stops after the material has been in the silo for more than 10 days.